rocksolidwebdesign/Ubuntu-Server-In-A-Box/README.rst

 * Your local admin password (to install fabric)
 * The hostname of a server with Ubuntu 10.10 on it
-* The root password for that Ubuntu 10.10
+* The root password for that Ubuntu 10.10 server

 here's it is in script form::